vinhkhuc/vinhkhuc.github.io/_posts/2015-03-29-backpropagation.md

 </div>

 ### A Mathematical View
-Backpropagation is mainly about taking derivative using chain rule.
+Most computation for backpropagation is actually computing derivative of the loss function using chain rule.
 Let's take a look at a simple Multilayer Perceptron (**MLP**) network with one hidden layer (as shown in Figure 1).

 $$
 \begin{align}